wadevenz/T2A2_API/README.md

 Function-based query construction - A significant feature, especially for this application is to allow functions, objects or expressions in Python language to construct SQL queries, which is important for simple and efficient implementation.

-Seperate mapping and class design - Like other ORMs it allows classes defined by a user to be mapped inline with table data utilising a "'Decalrative' configurational system" (SQLAlchemy,2024).
+Seperate mapping and class design - Like other ORMs it allows classes defined by a user to be mapped inline with table data utilising a "Declarative' configurational system" (SQLAlchemy,2024).
 Uniquely however it isolates this functionality into seperate implementations through the use of a function.

 Other features of SQLAlchemy include representing primary and foreign keys as sets of columns and also including composite primary keys.
 As well as a mature architecture and self referential object mapping, there is the ability for single and joined table inheritance.
 SQLAlchemy supports the retrieval of multiple inherited types from a single query.
 (SQLAlchemy, 2024)